mixbytes/tank/docs/guide/README.md

 These steps can be executed step by step or repeated.
 This is low-level tank usage.
 Tank does not check for the correct order or applicability of these operations if you run them manually.

-For more information see `tank cluster -h`
+For more information call `tank cluster -h`

 #### init